ymadoff/ryba/hadoop/flume.coffee.md

 ## Check

 We didnt yet activated any check.
-There could be two type, one using a kerberos user and one using interpolation.
+There could be two types, one using a kerberos user and one using interpolation.

     # module.exports.push name: 'HDP Flume # Check', timeout: -1, callback: (ctx, next) ->
     #   ctx.write